bkon-connect/phy-api-docs/MicroSites.md

 Reponse is 204 with no other data.

-Note: removing a microsite does not delete associated templates or themes since they may be bound to other microsites.
+Note: removing a MicroSite does not delete associated templates or themes since they may be bound to other microsites.